jasminabihel/books-and-coffee/README.md

     - On the left side in the Settings klick on the pages tab.
     - Go to bulid and deployment and choose source: Deploy from branch.
     - Under branch choose main for branch and root for folder.
-    - When you press on the save button, your site is being deployed.
+    - When you press on the save button, the site is being deployed.

 The live link can be found here:<a href="https://jasminabihel.github.io/books-and-coffee/index.html.">Books&Coffee</a>